-Even though it would be amazing to have a free tool that can meet all of these needs, it’s not the case quite yet.
+Even though it would be amazing to have a free tool that can meet all of these needs, that’s not the case yet.
 At some point, it’s much easier to pay for a tool that you know will be reliable.
-Therefore, we’ve decided to add Facebook moderation to our social media analytics tool.
+Therefore, we’ve decided to add a social inbox to our tool.
 We’ll explain what pain points of Facebook’s Business Manager inspired us to produce our own version of the Facebook comments and messages management tool.

 Managing the messages and comments your business receives means that you have to stay on top of which user said what.
-This is definitely more difficult when you aren’t getting specific updates about the individual users.
+This is more difficult when you aren’t getting specific updates about each individual user.

 When you open your inbox in Business Manager, you’ll receive notifications that say, “Person A and Person B commented on your post.”
-It doesn’t specify in the notification which post you should be paying attention to, so you need to open up the whole post to see the context of the conversation.
+It doesn’t specify in the notification which post you should be paying attention to.
+You need to open up the whole post to see the context of the conversation.

 Here’s what that looks like using Facebook

 Quick things to point out: Facebook misaligned the order of the comments, noted 2 engagements when there were 3 comments.
 As you can imagine, this would make it much harder to check post metrics when there are hundreds of comments.

-It’s a useful aspect of the design because you can keep track of the changes in the conversation.
+The design is useful because you can keep track of the changes in the conversation.
 You’ll be able to categorize your customers according to their previous comments and adjust your response to them.
 By doing so, you can take care of your most loyal customers and determine which one is a spammer.

 Here’s a comparison for Sotrender vs. Business Manager